furax124/UPX_Compress_And_Patcher/README.md

 # UPX Patcher

-This project written in golang provides a tool to patch UPX-compressed binaries to prevent decompression by modifying the UPX header with a random string.
+This project written in golang provides a tool to patch UPX-compressed binaries to prevent decompression by modifying the UPX header with random data and much more.

 ## Features